Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Problem Description

 \section{Problem Description}

 The DOP-rd is defined as follows.
 A company distributes parcels to its customers from a CDC.
-Parcels are delivered to the CDC by suppliers throughout the day, i.e., eventually after the moment in which the distribution to customers starts.
-The moment in which parcels are delivered to the CDC is unknown.
-In case suppliers' vehicles are equipped with GPS, the information about their arrivals to the CDC (also called depot in the following) is constantly updated.
-The company has a single uncapacitated vehicle to perform the service.
+At CDC the company may hold some level of inventory, so some parcels may be available right away, but most of them are delivered to the CDC by suppliers throughout the day.
+Hence, the distribution of the latter parcels can start only after their arrival at CDC.
+The moment at which parcels are delivered to the CDC is unknown.
+In case suppliers' vehicles are equipped with Global Positioning System (GPS), the information about their arrivals to the CDC (also called depot in the following) is constantly updated.
+In SDD, customer locations can be partitioned into districts with dedicated vehicles, where each district can be served by a vehicle multiple times during working hours (\cite{banerjee2022fleet}, \cite{stroh2022tactical}).
+We consider a single uncapacitated vehicle to perform the service within a district.
 The goal is to serve as many parcels as possible within a given deadline.

 More formally, let $G = (V, A)$ be a complete graph.
 The set of vertices $V$ includes vertex $0$, representing the depot, and the set $N$ of customers.
-Each customer is associated with an arrival time of its parcel to the depot, which is called release date, and a delivery location.
-Packages arrive throughout the day until a predefined deadline $T_E$, which also corresponds to the time at which the vehicle has to be back to the depot and to finish the service.
-Release dates are stochastic and dynamically updated throughout the day.
+Each customer is associated with an arrival time of its parcel to the depot, called release date, and a delivery location.
+Packages arrive throughout the day until a predefined deadline $T_E$, corresponding to when the vehicle has to be back at the depot and finish the service.
+Release dates are stochastic, and their distributions are dynamically updated throughout the day.
 Specifically, the stochastic aspect simulates the situation where suppliers' vehicles carrying the parcels to the CDC might encounter unpredicted events.
-The dynamic aspect is related to the fact that the information about the arrival of the suppliers' vehicles to the CDC evolves over time, as in the case of GPS equipped vehicles.
-Each arc $(i, j) \in A$ is associated with a traveling time $d_{ij}> 0$ and we assume that the triangle inequality holds.
+The dynamic aspect is related to the fact that the information about the arrival of the suppliers' vehicles to the CDC evolves over time, as in the case of GPS-equipped vehicles.
+Each arc $(i, j) \in A$ is associated with a traveling time $d_{ij}> 0$, and we assume that the triangle inequality holds, i.e., $d_{ij}+d_{ji'} \ge d_{ii'}$, $i,j,i' \in V$.
 A single uncapacitated vehicle is available to perform the deliveries.
 We define a route as a tour starting and ending at the depot and visiting customers in between.
-The set of routes is denoted as $K = \{1, ..., |K|\}$.
-The goal is to maximize the number of requests served within $T_E$.
+The set of routes is denoted as $\mathcal{K}=\{0, ..., |\mathcal{K}|-1\}$, where $\mathcal{K}$ contains the first route leaving for delivery (also called route 0), followed by the set of future routes denoted by $K$.
+The goal is to maximize the expected number of requests served within $T_E$.